Pre-auction strategic communication: Introduction

 A corollary of this result is that the seller's payoff in any equilibrium of this model is bounded strictly below her \emph{full-commitment} payoff, defined as her payoff if she has cross-period commitment and no restrictions on mechanisms.
-If the seller has full commitment, the problem is effectively static and reduces to that of \cite{myerson_optimal_1981}: bidders report their values truthfully, and the seller commits to running the auction if and only if at least one bidder's virtual type (calculated according to the ex-ante prior) is at least the value of the seller's outside option.
-On the other hand, depending on the value of the outside option, the seller can sometimes attain her commitment payoff under the second regime where she is restricted to selecting a single reserve price.
-This comparison provides an optimality foundation for the use of simple auction formats in practice — such as the second-price auction with a single reserve — in settings where the seller presumably has asymmetric information about bidders, if this asymmetry arises due to communications received before the mechanism has been announced.
+If the seller has full commitment, the problem is effectively static and reduces to that of \cite{myerson_optimal_1981}: Bidders report their values truthfully, and the seller commits to running the auction if and only if at least one bidder's virtual type (calculated according to the ex-ante prior) is at least the value of the seller's outside option.